 But there are some interesting examples of individuals and organisations resisting the prevention paradox, even though they were bound to be criticised for avoiding the likely disaster.

 - Various governments and most businesses were, for instance, to be congratulated for taking action to near-eliminate the Y2K 'Millennium Bug'.
-Subsequent evaluation has shown that the effort was very worthwhile.
-But some bugs got through.
+Chrysler Corp. were one of many organisations that realised the need to update their systems when they briefly closed a plant in 1997 and turned the plant's clocks to 31 December 1999.
+"We got a lot of surprises.
+Nobody could get in or out of the plant ... and you couldn't have paid people because the time clock systems didn't work".
+Plenty of subsequent evaluation has confirmed that the Y2K effort was very worthwhile.
+But some bugs still got through.
 It was reported in 2018 that the Swedish Unemployment Agency had recently encountered one when the first people born in 2000 applied for benefits.
 But the public and media reaction was that it had all been a waste of time and money because so few examples of the bug were discovered on 1 January 2000.
 This is a classic example of commentators not realising that disaster might well have ensued had no avoiding action been taken.

 - And a good naval example was Lord Jellicoe's caution throughout World War I, and in particular in the Battle of Jutland.
 He knew that he could have lost the war through one disastrous engagement with the German fleet.
 But his failure to take unnecessary risks was much criticised, especially by the British press.